AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

 * Data dependencies can be specified

-  - Introduced by aspect :code:`Global`
+  - Introduced by aspect :ada:`Global`

 * Information flow analysis